Lumim/dnd-todolist/README.md

   php artisan serve

-// This will start the backend server on port 8000 Make sure** .env **file is modified, create and connect to a database from mysql.
+// This will start the backend server on port 8000 Make sure " .env " file is modified, create and connect to a database from mysql.

-Now in browser - localhost:3000  will be prompt up, enjoy Drag and Drop - Track your Todo list !
+### Now in browser - localhost:3000  will be prompt up, enjoy Drag and Drop - Track your Todo list !